 - Malicious punishment of a child

 - Terroristic threats

-- Sending private sexual images without the alleged victim’s consent
+- Sending private sexual images without consent

-- Interference with an emergency call
+- Interference with a 911 call

 Defense Against Domestic Assault

 Some of the keys to defending domestic assault charges in Minnesota are a thorough knowledge of the court system; understanding jurors’ views on domestic violence, family dynamics, and other relevant topics; and having cordial relationships with prosecutors, or at least the ability to communicate and negotiate with prosecutors and victims’ advocates.
 One of the most important keys to a successful defense of a domestic assault charge is having a criminal defense attorney with a record of winning domestic assault trials and getting domestic assault cases dismissed.
 For these reasons, you need a strong, experienced legal team working with you to build a robust defense strategy.

 A domestic assault defense attorney will review the evidence brought against you, create a strategy to defend against this evidence, and work to get the charges reduced or dismissed.
 If getting the case dismissed is not an option for whatever reason, your attorney from Ringstrom Law will be with you throughout the entire trial process.
 Bruce Ringstrom Sr. and Jr. have taken numerous domestic assault cases to trial and have gotten not-guilty verdicts for many of these clients.